shadow-1310/obsedian_notes/company-Tescra_Achnet.md

 	- must know NoSQL databases like redis, MongoDB for PI round
 - ppt

+## OA
+- protected derivation of class
+- noisome garbage similar to
+	- I wrote heavy metal
+- polymorphism types
+- inheritance types
+- methods
+	- abstract methods
+	- static
+	- interface
+- which one of the below can be used as hashing function
+	- division
+	- folding
+	- mid square
+- shell sort
+- finding memory location in an 2D array
+- lots of direction test problems
+- postfix infix conversion
+- coding decoding
+- converting to binary
+- optimum merge pattern problem
+- Association OOPs

 ## DSA
 - [ ] [[Sorting]]
 ### OOPs MCQ